 It’s a moderate cool coastal climate.
 The average temperature ranges from about 55 to 65°F / 13-18 °C year-round.
 Spring is sunny and cool before the foggy summer season starts with fog until the afternoon.
 Fog banks emerge from the cold water (around 50 °F / 10°C) and the warm coastal air to condense into fog.
 Fall (September to November) is the sunniest time of the year although evenings are more chilly.
 During the winter mist and showers occur between November to March.

 From March until June you may spot harbor seals giving birth to a puppy at China Cove.
 It’s amazing that the new-borns start to swim just 20 minutes later.
 The best months to witness this spectacle are April and May.

-- Southern Sea otters may be spotted offshore in the kelp beds during calm days.
+They may be spotted offshore in the kelp beds during calm days.
 On windy days they are more often found in protected coves.
-They are living in waters with a temp between 35°F and 60°F / 1,5°C up to 15,5°C. This is important for their constant body temp of almost 100 °F / 37°C. They mate and give birth in the sea throughout the year with a peak for pupping from January to March, fewer from August to October.
+They are living in waters with a temp between 35°F and 60°F / 1,5°C up to 15,5°C. This is important for their constant body temp of almost 100 °F / 37°C. They mate and give birth in the sea throughout the year with a peak of pupping from January to March, fewer from August to October.

 - Minke whales are sometimes spotted from January until April.
 They migrate in larger numbers but due to their smaller seize often missed.

 - Blue whales are sometimes spotted in summer.